Steve Clark (Canadian politician)

-Biography
+Stephen J. Clark MPP (born November 7, 1960) is a Canadian politician who has represented Leeds—Grenville—Thousand Islands and Rideau Lakes in the Legislative Assembly of Ontario since 2010.
+A member of the Progressive Conservative (PC) Party, Clark was the minister of municipal affairs and housing from 2018 until 2023, when he resigned from provincial cabinet amid the Greenbelt scandal.
+Clark was mayor of Brockville from 1982 to 1991.
+Today, Clark is the Commissioner of the Board of Internal Economy, Government House Leader, and Parliamentary Assistant to the Premier.

+Personal life

 Clark was born in Brockville, Ontario, on November 7, 1960.
 He lives in Brockville with his wife Deanna.

+Municipal politics

 Clark served three terms as mayor of Brockville from 1982 to 1991.
 First elected at age 22, he was the youngest mayor in Canada at the time.
 He was also president of the Association of Municipalities of Ontario.
 He later worked as an advertising salesman for the Brockville Recorder and Times, as an administrative assistant to Bob Runciman, and as the chief administrative officer for the township of Leeds and the Thousand Islands.

+Provincial politics

-He was first elected as the MPP for Leeds–Grenville in a by-election on March 4, 2010 held to replace Bob Runciman who resigned to accept a position in the Canadian Senate.
+He was first elected as the MPP for Leeds–Grenville in a by-election on March 4, 2010, held to replace Bob Runciman who resigned to accept a position in the Canadian Senate.
 He was easily re-elected in 2011 and in 2014 both with large pluralities.
 In 2018, he was elected as the MPP for the riding of Leeds–Grenville–Thousands Islands and Rideau Lakes.
 In 2018, he was appointed as the Minister of Municipal Affairs and Housing by Premier Doug Ford.

-In September 2018, as Municipal Affairs Minister, he introduced the Better Local Government Act (Bill 5) to align the City of Toronto's municipal ward boundaries with provincial and federal electoral districts.
-This legislation intended to reduce the size of Toronto city council to create a more efficient council.
-When this legislation was initially ruled unconstitutional, he supported the unprecedented step of invoking the notwithstanding clause.
-Ultimately, The Ontario court of appeal accepted Ontario's position that the Better Local Government Act, 2018 did not infringe the Charter s.
-2(b) freedom of expression rights of either municipal voters or candidates.
+He resigned this position on September 4, 2023.

 In January 2019, Clark proposed changes to the Greater Golden Horseshoe Growth Plan.
-The changes put an emphasis on transit-oriented development while allowing municipalities and developers to work together to build communities that address local needs and regional priorities, while maintaining protections for the Greenbelt, agricultural lands, the agri-food sector, and natural heritage systems.